cula/chromosome-tool/README.md

 - run `sbt assembly`

 ## TODO List
-- Performance Test: lack of data.
+- ~~Performance Test: lack of data.~~ Cannot done before because of misunderstanding.
+Now fixed.
-- Support multi-thread
+- ~~Support multi-thread~~ Tested the boundary of 50 size and 1000 length in the happiest way.
+It seems multi-thread not needed according to the test result.